 f) The Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems are adequate and operating effectively.

-Pursuant to SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 areport on the Corporate Governance Business Responsibility and Management Discussion andAnalysis is attached to this Annual Report.
+Pursuant to SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015reports on the Corporate Governance Business Responsibility and Management Discussion andAnalysis are attached to this Annual Report.

 Board and its committees

-The details of the composition of the Board and its committees and its meetings heldduring the financial year are given in the Report on Corporate Governance that formspart of this Annual Report.
+The details of the composition of the Board and its committees and various meetingsheld during the financial year are given in the Report on Corporate Governance that formspart of this Annual Report.